cityofaustin/Residential-Permitting/_project_steps/interior-remodel/apply.md

 Once you apply, you will be moved into the Review process.
 Reviewers will either approve your application or send you any required changes in the form of comments.
 This process typically takes about 15 business days.

 Remember to leave enough time for the completeness check.
 Residential Plan Review can get very busy and wait times can be an hour or longer.
-We recommend signing up online or arriving as close to opening time as possible and sign up in person.
+We recommend [signing up online](/https://kiosk.qless.com/kiosk/app/home or arriving as close to opening time as possible and sign up in person.

 ---